Battle of Elandslaagte: The battle

 While three batteries of British field guns bombarded the Boer position, and the 1st Battalion, the Devonshire Regiment advanced frontally in open order, the main attack commanded by Colonel Ian Hamilton (1st Battalion, the Manchester Regiment, 2nd Battalion, the Gordon Highlanders and the dismounted Imperial Light Horse) moved around the Boers' left flank.
 The sky had steadily been growing dark with thunderclouds, and as the British made their assault, the storm burst.
 In the poor visibility and pouring rain, the British infantry had to face a barbed wire farm fence, in which several men were entangled and shot.
 Nevertheless, they cut the wire or broke it down, and occupied the main part of the Boer position.
+Sir George White rode out from Ladysmith to observe the action, but left French in command as to not interrupt on his autonomy.

 Some small parties of Boers were already showing white flags when General Kock led a counterattack, dressed in his top hat and Sunday best.
 He drove back the British infantry in confusion, but they rallied, inspired by Hamilton (and reportedly, a bugler of the Manchesters and a Pipe Major of the Gordons) and charged again.
 Kock and his companions were killed or severely wounded.

 As the remaining Boers mounted their ponies and tried to retreat, two squadrons of British cavalry (from the 5th Lancers and the 5th Dragoon Guards) got among them with lances and sabres, cutting down many.
 This was one of the few occasions during the Boer war in which a British cavalry charge made contact.

 The two Boer field guns fell into British hands.
 They were found to have originally been British and had been captured by the Boers in the aftermath of the Jameson Raid.